MatteoMicozzi/Tennis_Club/EdgeCases.md

 ## Club
   -new_player
-    • All parameters must be string
+    •x All parameters must be a string
-    • For name and surname & nationsality use capitalize
+      •x For name and surname use capitalize
-    • Checking if a nationality entered is valid
+    •x Checking if entered valid name and surname (alphabet characters) •x Checking if a nationality entered is valid
     • Checking if the date format is valid
     - No two players of the same first name and last name can be added
     - Players must be at least 16 years old to be able to enter the club